narval-xyz/armory/apps/policy-engine/src/resource/open-policy-agent/rego/README.md

 ## Main

 The implementation of engine general logic.
-This package is the one were transpiled policy are written Transpiled policies then use Armory/criteria functions to evaluate input
+This package is the one where transpiled policy are written Transpiled policies then use Armory/criteria functions to evaluate input

 ## Armory